bxparks/rpn83p/USER_GUIDE.md

 > ![Numbers in Hexadecimal Mode](docs/rpn83p-screenshot-base-hex.png)

+**OCT** (octal)

-The `OCT` (oct) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 8.
+The `OCT` (octal) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 8.
 If there are fractional digits after the decimal point, those digits are ignored, but the number is printed with a decimal point `.` after the octal format of the number.
-Negative numbers are not valid and three-dots are printed instead.
+Negative numbers are not valid and three-dots are printed instead, like this:

 > ![Numbers in Octal Mode](docs/rpn83p-screenshot-base-oct.png)

+**BIN** (binary)

-The `BIN` (oct) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 2.
+The `BIN` (binary) mode displays all numbers on the RPN stack as an unsigned 32-bit integer using base 2.
 If there are fractional digits after the decimal point, those digits are ignored, but the number is printed with a decimal point `.` after the octal format of the number.
 Negative numbers are not valid and three-dots are printed instead.
 The LCD screen has space for only 14 digits, so the largest number that can be shown is `2^14-1` or 16383.
 Numbers above this limit are displayed with three-dots, as shown below: